DucManhPhan/DucManhPhan.github.io/_post_preparation/2019-02-28-Singleton-Pattern.md

     - It makes unit testing difficult since we can end up with a situation where tests need to be ordered which is a piece of nonsence.
 By definition, each unit test should be independent from each other.
     - Moreover, it makes the code less predictable.

+- We should not use singleton for sharing variables / data between different objects since it produces a very tight coupling.

+To replace the usage of Singleton, we can [use a single instance](#replace-singleton-pattern-with-single-instance).

 <br>

 ## Benefits & Drawback
+- Benefits

+- Drawback

 <br>